LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

   - [Visual Studio Markdown extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor): This is a full featured Markdown editor and viewer.
   - [Visual Studio Code](https://code.visualstudio.com/): VS Code has [built in Markdown editing features](https://code.visualstudio.com/Docs/languages/markdown) and there are a number of Markdown add-ons available as well.
-  - [Typora](https://typora.io/): Not free ($14.99), but probably the best editor I've ever used.
+  - [Typora](https://typora.io/): Not free ($14.99), but probably the best Markdown editor I've ever used.
 Available for Windows, MacOS, and LInux.
   - [PanWriter](https://panwriter.com/): A free, bare-bones editor and viewer for Windows, MacOS, and Linux.
   - [Markdown Viewer for Firefox](https://addons.mozilla.org/en-US/firefox/addon/markdown-viewer-chrome/): In addition to this, there are other markdown viewer add-ons available for Firefox as well as all other browsers.